Chart Color Schemes

 Hope Island lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Hope Island's population was around 18,383 as of November 2025, according to AreaSearch's analysis.
-This figure represents an increase of 3,718 people from the 2021 Census count of 14,665 individuals.
-The growth is inferred from ABS data showing an estimated resident population of 17,592 in June 2024 and an additional 1,157 validated new addresses since the Census date.
-This results in a population density ratio of 329 persons per square kilometer.
-Hope Island's population grew by 25.4% between the 2021 Census and November 2025, surpassing both the non-metro area growth rate (8.8%) and the national average.
+Hope Island's population was approximately 18,383 as of November 2025, according to AreaSearch's analysis.
+This represented a growth of 3,718 people, equating to a 25.4% increase since the 2021 Census, which reported a population of 14,665.
+The change was inferred from the estimated resident population of 17,592 in June 2024 and an additional 1,157 validated new addresses since the Census date.
+This resulted in a population density ratio of 329 persons per square kilometer.
+Hope Island's growth exceeded the non-metro area (8.8%) and the national average, making it a regional growth leader.
 Interstate migration contributed approximately 69.5% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and Queensland State Government's SA2 area projections released in 2023 based on 2021 data for areas not covered by ABS projections or years post-2032.
-Future population trends forecast a significant increase in the top quartile of national regional areas, with Hope Island expected to grow by 7,619 persons to reach approximately 26,004 individuals by 2041, reflecting an overall increase of 37.1% over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections were used, released in 2023 based on 2021 data.
+However, these state projections did not provide age category splits, so AreaSearch applied proportional growth weightings from the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort where utilized.
+Future population trends indicated a significant increase in the top quartile of national regional areas, with Hope Island expected to increase by 7,619 persons to 2041, reflecting an overall increase of 37.1% over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population